-Information of valuation of inventories about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows.
-Those assumptions and estimation have been updated to reflect the impact of COVID-19 pandemic:
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year is as follows:

 As inventories are stated at the lower of cost or net realizable value, the Company estimates the net realizable value of inventories for obsolescence and unmarketable items at the end of the reporting period, and then writes down the cost of inventories to net realizable value, which is mainly determined based on expiry date.
 Due to the actual production and the application for extension on the deadline for raw material, there may be significant changes in the net realizable value of inventories.
 Please refer to Note 6(c) for further description of the valuation of inventories.